top of page

 37.jpeg

-The chewing gum was not to be included inside the bag because the flavor could impart the other components.
-Only when later in the war candy coated chewing gum became available again it was allowed to be included inside the cellophane bag.
-Usually the K Rations produced in 1945 have the candy coated chewing gum.
+The chewing gum was not to be included inside the bag because the flavor could be imparted to the other components.
+Only later in the war when candy-coated chewing gum became available again was it allowed to be included inside the cellophane bag.
+Usually, the K Rations produced in 1945 have the candy-coated chewing gum.

 Contents